PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 For this, we heavily rely on [`Espresso.jl`](https://github.com/dfdx/Espresso.jl) and some metaprogramming; we thank Andrei Zhabinski for his help and comments.

-The new `jetcoeffs!` method can be inspected by constructing the expression corresponding to the function, and using [`TaylorIntegration._make_parsed_jetcoeffs`](@ref):
+The new `TaylorIntegration.jetcoeffs!` and `TaylorIntegration._allocate_jetcoeffs!` method can be inspected by constructing the expression corresponding to the function, and using [`TaylorIntegration._make_parsed_jetcoeffs`](@ref):

 ```@example taylorize